sara-nl/griddocs/source/Pages/Advanced/grid_authentication.rst

 	# running for more than 12 hours.
 	$ myproxy-init -d -n

-	# 3. WMS: delegate your credentials to the WMS.
+	# 3. WMS: delegate your credentials to the Workload Management System.
 	$ glite-wms-job-delegate-proxy -d $USER

 The next section explains the startGridSession operations step-by-step.
 See also ``startGridSession -h``.